Aylur/ags/docs/guide/migrate.md

 ## Services

 These are no longer called `Service`.
-There is no longer a distinction between a `Service` and `GObject.Object` and they are no longer builtin.
+There is no longer a distinction between a `Service` and `GObject.Object` and there are no longer builtin Services.

 These are now simply external [libraries](https://aylur.github.io/astal/guide/libraries/references#astal-libraries) that will have to be installed next to AGS.
 They are now implemented in Vala or C